College Reach-Out Programs (CROP)

 - Computer Concepts courses: CGS 1060C, CGS 1100C

-Students who have completed or tested out of all Level V EAP courses and Level VI Speech can register for other college credit courses after consulting with an advisor.
+Students who have passed all Level 5 EAP courses and Level 6 Speech and Listening can register for other college credit courses after consulting with their EAP advisor.

 Students who have completed all required EAP coursework can register for ENC 1101 without further testing.

-If you have received any of the following degrees, AA, AS, BA, BS, or any advanced degrees in one of the following countries: Antigua and Barbuda, Australia, Bahamas, Barbados, Canada, Dominica, England, Grenada, Guyana, Jamaica, New Zealand, Northern Ireland, Republic of Ireland, Scotland, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, South Africa, Trinidad and Tobago, United States, Virgin Islands (US and British), or Wales you are exempted from taking the Accuplacer ESL exam and can move directly into ENC 1101.
+If you have received any of the following degrees, A.A., A.S., B.A., B.S., or any advanced degrees in one of the following countries, Antigua and Barbuda, Australia, Bahamas, Barbados, Canada, Dominica, England, Grenada, Guyana, Jamaica, New Zealand, Northern Ireland, Republic of Ireland, Scotland, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, South Africa, Trinidad and Tobago, United States, Virgin Islands (US and British), or Wales, you are exempted from taking the College’s current EAP placement test and can move directly into ENC 1101.